Bell's Inequalities Revisited

 remains unchanged at θDetectorEffectiveOrientation

-In these conditions one quarter to three quarters distribution will be measured provided the emitted electrons are evenly distributed over the full 3600
+In these conditions one quarter identical measures instead of one third identical measures will occur, provided the emitted electrons are evenly distributed over the full 3600

 In the end Quantum Mechanics extraordinary alchemy mends nicely with local reality.